 Welcome to St Francis' Church of England Aided Junior School!

 We hope that you enjoy your visit to our website, and that you find any information you are looking for.
-Please feel free to leave comments in the Guestbook, or contact the school direct with any queries you may have.
+Please contact the school direct with any queries you may have.

 Thank you for visiting!

 After ten years working in partnership with Mrs Wilkinson, I am pleased to announce that our Governors have appointed me Acting Headteacher for the remainder of this academic year.

 As we are living through unusual and turbulent times, I will be continuing with the current ethos, policies and procedures in order to ensure, with the whole staffing team, a seamless and productive year for your children.